From: ~Amy~

 Date: 09-18-2006, 09:16 PM (14 of 14)

 I joined up the other night and was unable to post or send out replies.
 I felt I had alot in common with you so I wanted to drop you a line and say hi.
 I too am sewing for my daughter, two of them.
 Ages 2 and 3.
 Your daughter is so pretty.
+Maybe you and I can give each other some tips.
+I enjoyed your outfits you have made so far!! great job!
+Hope to talk to you soon.
+Jen: |

 User: sew4funwme

-Member since: 09-16-2006
+Member since: 09-16-2006 Total posts: 5 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20051.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20051.html